sderose/ragnarok/Dominus/DOC/why.md

 larger than the current max (or with append(), or extend(), or appendChild() for backward compatibility).

-* BaseDom round out obvious symmetries -- adding insertAfter for insertBefore, and prependChild for appendChild.
+* BaseDom round out obvious symmetries
+** adding insertAfter for insertBefore
+** prependChild for appendChild
+** raise NotSupportedError when appropriate instead of quietly returning None (for example methods minidom defines on Node but doesn't support) ** innerXML/outerXML, setters/getters on all feasible classes.

 * Python provides very nice slicing, which minidom does not support.
 BaseDom lets you use all the normal list slicing notations.